AS203038/looking-glass/docs/cli.md

 public-index lookup has its own 15s sub-budget so a slow or unreachable index can never eat into the RPC budget.

+If an instance argument does not match any index entry, `lg-cli` computes the Levenshtein distance between the query and known names/ASNs.
+If a close match (distance $\le 3$) is found, it suggests the closest name (e.g., `"instance "foo" not found in index (did you mean "bar"?)""`).

 ### Router argument

 Subcommands that target a single router (`ping`, `traceroute`,